forgsync/forg/README.md

 ## How does it work?

-See the [official specifications](./docs/specs.md) in this repo for the inner workings of Forg.
+See the [official specifications](./docs/specs.md) in this repo for the inner workings of forg.

-See also the [Basic Operation](./docs/basic-operation.md) of a Forg repo.
+See also the [Basic Operation](./docs/basic-operation.md) of a forg repo.

 ## Getting Started